DamoM73/anvil-python-tutorials/15_set_details.md

 ### Add Last name elements

-Now to add the Last name lable.
+Now to add the Last name label.

 1. Click **Label** in the **Add Component** panel
 2. Click inside the **Card**, making sure that your blue line is directly under the the First name label